CHIRATA Overview Information

 CHIRATA Side Effects & Safety

-Chirata is safe when taken in the amounts found in beverages.
+Chirata is LIKELY SAFE when taken by mouth in the amounts found in beverages.
 However, there isn't enough information available to know if chirata is safe in larger medicinal amounts.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of chirata during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking chirata if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Intestinal (duodenal) ulcers: Chirata can make ulcers in the intestine worse.